 CONVENIENCE – Making it easy for your customer to pay you is probably the biggest reason to accept credit cards.

 You submit a Transaction to your processor using your electronic terminal or Online Processing Software.
-Either option works almost the same way.
+Either option works the same way.
 The terminal or Online Processing Software communicates with the Visa/MasterCard Authorization to ensure that the Credit Card is valid and that the transaction amount does not exceed the cardholder’s credit limit.
 The authorization puts a “hold” for the transaction amount on the cardholder’s credit limit.
 That way, the funds are available to you when you complete the transaction.
-To complete the transaction you will simply close your batch at the end of the day with your terminal.
-By doing this, you are promising the merchant account provider, sponsoring bank, and issuing bank that you are prepared to deliver the goods and services expected by the cardholder.
+To complete the transaction you will close your batch at the end of the day with your terminal.
+By doing this, you are promising the merchant account provider, sponsoring bank, and issuing bank that you can deliver the goods and services expected by the cardholder.

-Remember I said ISO’s were the marketing arm for merchant account providers.
+Remember, I said ISO’s were the marketing arm for merchant account providers.
 Well, they will find you.
 You only need to ask the right questions to ensure the merchant service provider fits your business needs.

 It is easy to get distracted in this whirlwind of who has the lowest price and the “best deal” and base your decision on cost alone.
-One problem with using the lowest cost as your deciding factor to determine who you choose to be your merchant account provider is and process your credit card transactions is that processor is also handling your money.
+One problem with using the lowest cost as your deciding factor to determine who you choose to be your merchant account provider is and who will process your credit card transactions is that processor is also handling your money.
 That is right, your money.
 Price is important but should not be the only factor when choosing a credit card processor.
 Credit card processors are not all the same.

 Educate yourself on how the entire process works.
 Understanding how it works will allow you to ask the right questions.

 Find a bankcard professional.
-Someone who asks questions about your business explains fees, how the service works, what equipment best fits your needs and why.
+Someone who asks questions about your business, explains fees, how the service works, what equipment best fits your needs and why.

 ASK QUESTIONS.
 There are no dumb questions when it comes to your money.